mdarslan7/trustledger/README.md

 ## 🔮 The Future

-**This isn't just an app - it's external verification infrastructure for autonomous AI systems.**
+**This isn't just an app.
+It's external verification infrastructure for autonomous AI systems.**

-When autonomous AI systems make claims, TrustLedger provides external verification against factual databases.
+We want that when autonomous AI systems make claims, TrustLedger provides external verification against factual databases.
 When AI-generated content needs validation, TrustLedger creates auditable verification trails using external evidence.
 When autonomous AI systems need accountability, TrustLedger ensures every claim can be traced back to external sources.

 **We're not building another dApp.
 We're building the verification infrastructure for AI & autonomous systems.**